Actify

 Making Participation One More Obligation

-Healthcare workers are already stretched to breaking point.
-Adding a mandatory team activity — even a well-intentioned one — feels like one more demand on their depleted reserves.
-Every activity must be genuinely optional and genuinely brief.
+Healthcare workers are already stretched thin.
+Adding a mandatory team activity — even a well-intentioned one — feels like one more demand on depleted reserves.
+Every activity must be genuinely opt-in and genuinely brief.
 If participation feels like a burden, it becomes part of the burnout problem, not the solution.

 Mandatory wellness programs in healthcare show paradoxically higher burnout scores among participants.
 Voluntary micro-activities show a 23% reduction in emotional exhaustion within 60 days (Actify platform data, 2024, n=2,100).